 #1: Write a Letter.

-Make a list of any family members or friends who live in retirement or nursing homes, then write a note or make a card to surprise them.
-If you like that idea but don’t know anyone who fits the bill, ask an adult to help you pair up with a senior looking for a pen pal, or write to other folks like family in different cities or your neighborhood mail carrier.
+Help your child make a list of family members, neighbors or friends who live on their own, then encourage them to write a note or make a card to surprise them.
+If you don’t know anyone who fits the bill, you can volunteer to send notes to seniors and frontline workers or get your child paired with a senior looking for a pen pal.

 #2: Be a Good Neighbor.

-Generate some ideas about how you might improve the neighborhood where you live.
-Maybe you’d like to encourage your neighbors with uplifting sidewalk chalk messages, painted rocks, or window signs.
-Maybe you’ll leave your block better than when you found it on your next family walk by picking up some litter.
-Maybe you’ll even create something lasting, like a free little library.
+Encourage your child to generate some ideas about how they might improve your neighborhood.
+Maybe they’d like to brighten the neighbors’ day with uplifting sidewalk chalk messages, painted rocks or window signs.
+Maybe they can leave the block better than they found it by picking up some litter on your next family walk, or even create something lasting, like a Little Free Library.

 #3: Help Out at Home.